 Hydroponic crops are grown indoors, often in greenhouses, using a nutrient rich growing medium (rather than soil) and water.

-We use this term to note products that were created within 100 miles of our delivery area.
+We use the Association for the Advancement of Sustainability in Higher Education, Real Food Challenge, and health Care Without Harm definition of locally produced: made within 250 miles of our delivery area.
 These items are made by our good food partners, who try to source locally and organically as much as possible.

 animals raised with the ability to freely roam (within reason) on farms.
 We believe this is the most comfortable and natural setting for animals to be raised.
 This term is not regulated by the USDA.
 When we use it, we mean that the animals spend the majority of their time outside on pasture and have access to shelter from predators and bad weather.
 We source meat and eggs from farms where the animals have plenty of room to move around each other in their pastures and shelters and are not stressed from overcrowding or the condition of their living areas.

 These crops are grown without the use of chemical pesticides.